Finance & Operations

 First, take stock of how much your current inventory costs.
 Then, add in the cost of new inventory you purchased during the time period in question.
 Finally, calculate the value of your inventory at the end of the time period in question and subtract that from the cost of the inventory at the beginning of that time period.

-Example: We’ll refer to fictitious restaurateur Sandra of Chez Sandra throughout our examples.
-Sandra wants to figure out what her total food cost percentage was in December.
+Example: We’ll refer to fictitious restaurateur Sandra and her business Chez Sandra throughout our examples.
+Sandra wants to know what her total food cost percentage was in December.
 She figures that her total inventory was worth $10,000 at the beginning of December and she spent an additional $4,000 on food and beverage supplies in December.
 At the end of the month, the total value of her remaining inventory was $6,000.

 Value of Inventory of Food and Beverage at start of December: $10,000